Samsung Galaxy Grand Prime is not bad at All, but May Not Deserve the Crown

 The Grand Prime is an inexpensive phone and targeted at those who want LTE but do not want to be more than $200 for a device.

 The design is not innovative and feels similar to the S2 from the same company.
 It is also quite heavy at 156 grams, as there are many other smartphones in the same price range that weigh less.
 However, the size is convenient, and it feels comfortable to hold in thehand.
 The back cover is removable, and the battery can be taken out.
-A combined slot can be used for microSD ormicroSIM.
+There is a combined slot that can be used for microSD ormicroSIM.

 The virtual keyboard has tiny keys though the spacing is big.
 There is only limited input options, with voice input as well as swipe, gestures being availablethrough handwritten inputs are not present.